zachariaserlandsson/DD2481-lab1/README.md

 # DD2481-lab1
-Lab 1 in the course DD2481, Principles of Programming Languages
+Student repository for laboration 1 of the course DD2481, Principles of Programming Languages, at Kungliga Tekniska Högskolan (KTH).